MatthewGreenspun/Automate-Google-Classroom/README.md

 - Manages requests to the backend.
 - Contains button for user to create a new post which drops down a menu with options of Announcement and Assignment.
 - Manages turning Post components into CreateAnnouncement or CreateQuestion components when the post is clicked.
+- If the user has no courses, display a message that tells them to make one before creating any posts.

 ## Node Backend